loganminhdang/ccAFv2_py/README.md

-# ccAFv2:  cell cycle ASU-Fred Hutch neural network based scRNA-seq cell cycle classifier
+# ccAF Version 2:  cell cycle ASU-Fred Hutch neural network based scRNA-seq cell cycle classifier
 The ability to accurately assign a cell cycle phase based on a transcriptome profile has many potential uses in single cell studies and beyond.
 The cell cycle classifier is based on a keras/TensorFlow multilayer perceptron artificial neural network (MLP-ANN).

 ## Dependencies